Skip to main content

 Reeves MJ, Rafferty AP, Miller CE, Lyon-Callo SK.
 The Impact of Dog Walking on Leisure-Time Physical Activity: Results from a Population-based Survey of Michigan Adults.
 J Phys Act Health.
 2011; Mar;8(3):436-44.

-• Evidence-based Medicine (4 week Intersession delivered to 1st year medical students)
+• Evidence-based Medicine (1st and 2nd year CHM medical students)